 The survey includes several probabilistic questions that elicit the likelihood (or percent chance) of a certain event.
-These questions were preceded with an introduction on the use of percentages: "In some of the following questions, we will ask you to think about the percent chance of something happening in the future.
+These questions are preceded by some instructions regarding the use of percentages:

+In some of the following questions, we will ask you to think about the percent chance of something happening in the future.
 Your answers can range from 0 to 100, where 0 means there is absolutely no chance, and 100 means that it is absolutely certain.
-For example, numbers like: 2 and 5 percent may indicate "almost no chance"; 18 percent or so may mean "not much chance"; 47 or 52 percent chance may be a "pretty even chance"; 83 percent or so may mean a "very good chance"; 95 or 98 percent chance may be "almost certain"."
+For example, numbers like 2 and 5 percent may indicate "almost no chance"; 18 percent or so may mean "not much chance"; 47 or 52 percent may be a "pretty even chance"; 83 percent or so may mean a "very good chance"; 95 or 98 percent may be "almost certain."

-For example, those unemployed and actively looking for work are asked: "What do you think is the percent chance that within the coming 12 months, you will find a job that you will accept, considering the pay and type of work?"
+For example, those who are unemployed and actively looking for work are asked: What do you think is the percent chance that within the coming twelve months, you will find a job that you will accept, considering the pay and type of work?

-Respondents could either enter a number (on 0-100 scale) directly into the box, or click anywhere on the sliding scale.
+Respondents can either enter a number (on a scale of 0 to 100) directly into the box (see above) or click anywhere along the sliding scale.
 To prevent respondents from anchoring their response, no marker appears on the scale until the respondent clicks somewhere on it.

-2.3.
-Elicitation of Forecast Densities
+2.3 Eliciting Forecast Densities

-Relative to existing consumer surveys of expectations, one of our innovations is that we also elicit consumers' subjective probability distribution for certain continuous outcomes, such as future inflation, earnings, and home prices.
-These density data allow us to construct individual measures of central tendency (e.g., the density mean or median), uncertainty, and perceived tail risks (such as the probability of extreme positive or negative outcomes).
+Relative to existing surveys of consumer expectations, one of the SCE's innovations is that it also elicits consumers' subjective probability distributions for certain continuous outcomes, such as future inflation, earnings, and home prices.
+These density data allow us to construct individual measures of central tendency (for example, the density mean or median), uncertainty, and perceived tail risks (such as the probability of extreme positive or negative outcomes).

 Our density questions follow a format similar to that of the Survey of Professional Forecasters and the Bank of Italy's Survey of Household Income and Wealth.
-Respondents are presented with various pre-defined non-overlapping bins that exhaust the whole range of values that the random variable may take, and are then asked for the percent chance that the variable would take values in each of those intervals, with the reminder that numbers need to add up to 100%.
+Respondents are presented with various predefined, non-overlapping bins that exhaust the entire range of values that the random variable may take, and are then asked for the percent chance that the variable would take values in each of those intervals, with the reminder that numbers need to add up to 100 percent.
 The density forecast for year-ahead national home price changes, for example, is elicited as follows:

-And in your view, what would you say is the percent chance that, over the next 12 months, the average home price nationwide will...
+And in your view, what would you say is the percent chance that, over the next twelve months, the average home price nationwide will . . .

-increase by 12% or more pe rcent chance
+Increase by 12 percent or more percent chance

-increase by 8% to 12% pe rcent chance
+Increase by 8 to 12 percent percent chance

-increase by 4% to 8% pe rcent chance
+Increase by 4 to 8 percent percent chance

-increase by 2% to 4% pe rcent chance
+Increase by 2 to 4 percent percent chance

-increase by 0% to 2% pe rcent chance
+Increase by 0 to 2 percent percent chance

-decrease by 0% to 2% pe rcent chance
+Decrease by 0 to 2 percent percent chance

-decrease by 2% to 4% pe rcent chance
+Decrease by 2 to 4 percent percent chance

-decrease by 4% to 8% pe rcent chance
+Decrease by 4 to 8 percent percent chance

-decrease by 8% to 12% pe rcent chance
+Decrease by 8 to 12 percent percent chance

-decrease by 12% or more pe rcent chance
+Decrease by 12 percent or more percent chance

 Total XXX

-As respondents enter their answers, they can see what the total sums to.
-Respondents who nevertheless give answers that do not add up to 100% receive the notice "Please change the numbers in the table so they add up to 100."
+As respondents enter their answers, they can see the running total.
+Respondents who nevertheless give answers that do not add up to 100 percent receive the notice Please change the numbers in the table so they add up to 100.